Faqs

 I am borrowing an instrument from my school.
 Do I need instrument insurance?

 Chances are the school does not have insurance for the instrument.
-You can go without insurance, but if anything happens to the instruments, you’ll then have to pay for repairs or replacement.
+You can go without insurance, but if anything happens to the instrument, YOU will have to pay for repairs or replacement.

 I suggest contacting your homeowner’s insurance company.
 Tell them your child is traveling to Europe with their instrument.
 Ask them is if is covered with your policy.
 (Do not mention that it is a school instrument.)